kdesantis/AdminLauncher/README.md

 # AdminLauncher 🚀

-**AdminLauncher** is a **WPF** (Windows Presentation Foundation) application that allows you to launch configured programs with administrator privileges.
+**AdminLauncher** is a **WPF** application that allows you to launch configured programs with administrator privileges.
 The application enables the creation of **launch routines** for executing multiple programs simultaneously and offers a **quick run** feature for rapidly launching a single program, such as a setup file.

 ## Main Features ✨